 - Invest or spend money earned from a criminal racketeering enterprise (designed to stop money laundering)

-- Acquire or control an enterprise through racketeering
+- Acquire or control an interest in an enterprise through racketeering

 - Participate directly or indirectly in racketeering activity or collection of unlawful debt

-- Directly or indirectly conspire to commit certain criminal acts as part of a criminal enterprise
+- Directly or indirectly conspire to commit certain criminal acts as part of a criminal racketeering enterprise

-According to the U.S. Justice Department, in order to successfully convict someone on federal racketeering charges, federal prosecutors must prove that:
+According to the U.S. Department of Justice, to convict someone of racketeering, federal prosecutors must prove that: